MallikaSamanu/data-analyst-portfolio/README.md

 - Data accuracy / validation against a source of truth
 - Data ethics & privacy (anonymisation, minimum group sizes, no PII)
 - Stakeholder communication and repeatable documentation

----

-## Notes on confidentiality

-This case study describes the **approach, tooling and my contribution** only.
-It intentionally excludes the client's name, the live dashboard, real figures, participant quotes, and any personal data.
-Screenshots (if added) use mock or redacted content.